msawczyn/EFDesigner/docs/Associations.md

 - One (1)
 - Zero or More (*)

-While cardinalities include One or More (1..*), Entity Framework currently doesn't support that.
+While cardinalities could *technically* include `One or More (1..*)`, Entity Framework currently doesn't directly support that.
 That doesn't mean that it can't be done, just that it has to be done with custom code (and, in fact, is on the to-do list of things to support with custom code generation in the designer).